I’m not going to leave you hanging: here is the most popular way to avoid burning and sticking when boiling milk:

 The Best Non-Toxic Cookware Options

 Protect your family from cookware toxicity by using one of the safer options below!
-All the options listed are my tried-and-true favorite that has stood the test of time (not to mention how easy they make milk boiling).
+All the options listed are my tried-and-true favorites that have stood the test of time (not to mention how easy they make milk boil).

 Currently, in my kitchen, you will find the following types: